visgl/luma.gl/docs/api-reference/core/luma.md

 luma.registerDevices([WebGLDevice, WebGPUDevice]);
 ```

-It is possible to register more than one device to create an application
-that can work in both WebGL and WebGPU environments.

-The `@luma.gl/core` module defines abstract API interfaces such as `Device`, `Buffer` etc and is not usable on its own.

-One or more GPU backend modules must be also be imported from a corresponding GPU API backend module (`@luma.gl/webgl` and/or `@luma.gl/webgpu`) and then registered with luma.gl.

-## Usage

-Create a WebGL2 context, auto creating a canvas
+Register the WebGL backend, then create a WebGL2 context, auto creating a canvas

 ```typescript
 import {luma} from '@luma.gl/core';